raspberrypilearning/rpf-project-creation-process/en/step_7.md

 | hello | hi | bye |

-### Internal Links
+### Internal links
+- Add the name you want to show into square brackets
+- Add the step you want to link to in the round brackets
-- Can be written like this: [step 2] (1) but the link doesn’t work until project is pushed to master
+- Internal links won't actually work until project has been pushed to master

-### Tasks
-Use hyphens        - - - task - - -
-		This is a task

-Or 		- - - /task - - -

 ### To create new step